 • To repair Priv1.edb and Priv1.stm database files, input the following command: ESEUTIL /p "c:\program files\exchsrvr\mdbdata\priv1.edb" /Se:\exchsrvr\mdbdata\priv1.stm /Te:\tempdb.edb.

-• Check the log files if they got repaired by the effect of the preceding command.
+• Check the log files to see if they got repaired by the effect of the preceding command.

 • After using the ESEUTIL tool to regenerate the ESE and information store, one should conclude the recovery process by invoking the ISINTEG tool and detect further errors.